-- 2018-01-01 00:00:00 - Hydro-Flattened Breakline Processing: Class 2 (ground) LiDAR points were used to create a bare earth surface model.
-The surface model was then used to heads-up digitize 2D breaklines of inland streams and rivers with a 100-foot nominal width and inland ponds and lakes of 2 acres or greater surface area.
-Elevation values were assigned to all Inland Ponds and Lakes, Inland Pond and Lake Islands, Inland Stream and River Islands, using TerraModeler functionality.
-Elevation values were assigned to all inland streams and rivers using Quantum Spatial, Inc. proprietary software.
-All Ground (ASPRS Class 2) LiDAR data inside of the collected inland breaklines were then classified to Water (ASPRS Class 9) using TerraScan macro functionality.
-A buffer of 1 meter was also used around each hydro-flattened feature.
+- 2018-06-12 00:00:00 Intensity Image Generation Process: GeoCue software was used to create the deliverable Intensity Images.
+All overlap classes were ignored during this process.
+This helps to ensure a more aesthetically pleasing image.
+The GeoCue software was then used to verify full project coverage as well.
+TIF/TWF files were then provided as the deliverable for this dataset requirement. - 2018-10-30 00:00:00 Hydro Flattening Breakline Processing: Class 2 (ground) lidar points was used to create a bare earth surface model.
+The surface model was then used to heads-up digitize 2D breaklines of inland streams and rivers with a 100 foot nominal width and Inland Ponds and Lakes of 2 acres or greater surface area.
+Elevation values were assigned to all Inland Ponds and Lakes, Inland Pond and Lake Islands, Inland Stream and River Islands, using ArcMap functionality.
+Elevation values were assigned to all Inland streams and rivers using Prime Contractor, LLC proprietary software.
+All ground (ASPRS Class 2) lidar data inside of the collected inland breaklines were then classified to water (ASPRS Class 9) using TerraScan macro functionality.
+A buffer of 0.7 meters was also used around each hydro-flattened feature.
 These points were moved from ground (ASPRS Class 2) to Ignored Ground (ASPRS Class 10).
-The breakline files were then translated to Esri file geodatabase format using Esri conversion tools.
-Breaklines were reviewed against LiDAR intensity imagery to verify completeness of capture.
-All breaklines were then compared to TINs (triangular irregular networks) created from ground only points prior to water classification.
-The horizontal placement of breaklines was compared to terrain features and the breakline elevations were compared to LiDAR elevations to ensure all breaklines matched the LiDAR within acceptable tolerances.
-Some deviation was expected between breakline and LiDAR elevations due to monotonicity, connectivity, and flattening rules that were enforced on the breaklines.
-Once completeness, horizontal placement, and vertical variance were reviewed, all breaklines were reviewed for topological consistency and data integrity using a combination of Esri Data Reviewer tools and proprietary tools. - 2018-01-01 00:00:00 - Hydro-Flattened Raster DEM Processing: Class 2 (Ground) LiDAR points in conjunction with the hydro-breaklines were used to create a 2.5-foot hydro-flattened raster DEM.
-Using automated scripting routines within ArcMap, an ERDAS Imagine .IMG file was created for each tile.
-Each surface was reviewed using Global Mapper to check for any surface anomalies or incorrect elevations found within the surface.
+The breakline files were then translated to ESRI File-Geodatabase format using ESRI conversion tools.
+Breaklines are reviewed against lidar intensity imagery to verify completeness of capture.
+All breaklines are then compared to TINs (triangular irregular networks) created from ground only points prior to water classification.
+The horizontal placement of breaklines is compared to terrain features and the breakline elevations are compared to lidar elevations to ensure all breaklines match the lidar within acceptable tolerances.
+Some deviation is expected between breakline and lidar elevations due to monotonicity, connectivity, and flattening rules that are enforced on the breaklines.
+Once completeness, horizontal placement, and vertical variance is reviewed, all breaklines are reviewed for topological consistency and data integrity using a combination of ESRI Data Reviewer tools and proprietary tools.